anindyahepth/BatchNorm_in_Transformers_CV/README.md

 by setting the hyperparameter `pool' to 'cls' or 'mean' respectively.
 One can also choose a learnable positional encoding vector or a 1d sinusoidal vector, indicated by setting 'pos_emb ' to 'learn' or 'pe1d' respectively.

-Training on the FashionMNIST(FMNIST) and MNIST datasets from scratch, we see that ViTBN is about 3-6 times faster compared to the standard ViT per epoch both during training phase and about 5 times faster during the testing phase.
-In addition, the former reaches the highest accuracy after training for a far fewer number of epochs.
-The relevant graphs are attached and explained below.

-For the ViT/ViTBN comparison using the FMNIST dataset, we use the following set of parameters for the two models:
+For comparing the models using the MNIST dataset, we use the following architectures for the three models:
 ```
 ViT(image_size = 28,
     patch_size = 7,